The Flying Tiger FAQ

 Why isn't Colonel Scott on the AVG roster?

-He soon got half his wish, when Chennault agreed to loan him one of the Curtiss P-40E "Kittyhawks" being ferried in from Africa.
-This he used for free-lance missions over Burma, as well as for the escort duty for which it had been diverted.
+He got half his wish when Chennault loaned him one of the Curtiss P-40E "Kittyhawks" being ferried in from Africa.
+This he used for free-lance missions over Burma, and for the escort duty for which it had been diverted.
 In time, Chennault began to consider him for the command of the 23rd Fighter Group that would replace the AVG when it was disbanded in July 1942, and Scott actually went on a mission with the AVG into Vietnam--a U.S. Army colonel flying as wingman to Lew Bishop, who depending on how you defined his status was either a civilian or an officer in the Chinese Air Force!

 On July 4, Colonel Scott took command of the 23rd FG headquarters and the remnants of the AVG 3rd Squadron (now the U.S. Army 74th Fighter Squadron) at Kunming, while Robert Neale commanded a mixed band of AVG holdovers and U.S. Army pilots at Guilin.
 Not until July 17 was the transition complete: Neale set out for home, like most of the AVG pilots and ground crews before him, and Scott flew down to Guilin and took working command of the 23rd Fighter Group.